stevenjohnstone/stevenjohnstone.github.io/content/posts/apparmor-bypass.md

 / #
 ```

-The user is called "root" but is mapped to an unprivileged user
-and so /root/etc/shadow is off limits.
+The user is called "root" but is mapped to our normal, unprivileged user account and so /root/etc/shadow is off limits.

 Although rootless-docker is an improvement from a security point of view, AppArmor profile
 writers should be aware that access to the docker socket (/run/user/1000/docker.sock on my